salrashid123/squid_ssl_bump_gcp/README.md

 Since we are intercepting ssl traffic, we expect the Squid Proxy to sign a certificate  **on demand**

 Note the Certificate Issuer in the trace below.
-Thie issuer is `CN=MyCA` and yet the subject CN is `cloud.google.com`.
-The ssl_crtd downloded cloud.google.com's public certificate and generated one on its behalf.
+Thie issuer is `CN=MyCA` and yet the subject CN is `cloud.google.com`.  `ssl_crtd` downloaded cloud.google.com's public certificate and generated one by itself to present back.

 For another example, see